vesche/um.wtf/articles/01-stabbybot.md

 The structure we created for the simple bot above can then be expanded to add much more functionality, check out the [stabbybot GitHub repo](https://github.com/vesche/stabbybot) to see how `comm.py` and `state.py` are fleshed out to include all the bells and whistles.

 Now we're going to be attempting to create a bot that can actually compete with average skill human players.
-The easiest way to be successful in stabby is to be patient, walk around, wait to see someone be killed, and then kill the person you saw kill someone else.
+The easiest way to be successful in stabby is to be patient, walk around, wait to see someone be killed, and then kill the player you saw kill someone else.

 So here's what we need this bot to be able to do:
 * Walk around randomly.
-* Check if anyone has been killed (`game_state['kill_info']`).
+* Check if anyone has been killed -> `game_state['kill_info']`
-* If someone has been killed check current perception data (`game_state['perception']`).
+* If someone has been killed, check the current perception data -> `game_state['perception']`
-* Determine if anyone was close enough to the kill to be the killer.
+* Determine if anyone was close enough to the kill to be the murderer...
-* Kill the killer for points and glory!
+* Take out these other players for points and glory!

 Let's take a look at `brain.py` and write a `GenTwo` class!
 The first easy part to implement is getting the bot to walk around randomly.